A Solution to the Quantum Measurement Problem: Basic equations from the Galilean group of the metrics

 and the other can be written as

-which is a new asymmetric equation [23], with $\phi_S (t, \mathbf {x})$ and $\phi_A (t, \mathbf {x})$ being the wavefunctions satisfying these equations.
+which is a new asymmetric equation [35], with $\phi_S (t, \mathbf {x})$ and $\phi_A (t, \mathbf {x})$ being the wavefunctions satisfying these equations.
 The equations can also be derived from the relativistic energy-momentum relation by taking the nonrelativistic limit, which shows tha the expression for the nonrelativistic kinetic energy $E_k = p^2 / 2m$ underlies both equations.
 Based on the mathematical structure and physical meaning of the SE and NAE, the equations are complementary to each other, and they describe different aspects of the evolution of the wavefunction in NRQM.

 There are several important differences between the SE and NAE.
 The most prominent one is the difference in time derivatives.
 By being first-order in time, the time solutions to the SE are also the solutions to the continuity equation for probability, which is also first-order in time.
 This means that the SE is invariant with respect to unitary transformations, and that NRQM based on the SE is a unitary theory.
 On the other hand, the NAE being second-order in time may have solutions that do not satisfy the continuity equation and, as a result, the NAE may be used to describe some non-unitary processes in NRQM.
-Thus, the SE (unitary) $\rightarrow$ the NAE (non-unitary), with the latter describing processes as the measurement problem or the quantum jumps representing absorption or emission of radiation by atoms (e.g., [33,34]); only the former is considered in this paper.
+Thus, the SE (unitary) $\rightarrow$ the NAE (non-unitary), with the latter describing processes such as the quantum measurement problem investigated in this paper, or quantum jumps that represent absorption and emission of electromagnetic (EM) radiation by atoms, and were recently studied in [47] by using the NAE.